Motor City Cruise: Motor City Cruise (2021–present)

 On July 29, 2020, the Detroit Pistons announced that the organization had purchased the Northern Arizona Suns from the Phoenix Suns and were relocating the franchise to Detroit for the 2021–22 season to play at Wayne State Fieldhouse.
 It was also announced that the team's affiliation with the Grand Rapids Drive would end upon the completion of the 2020–21 season.
 On October 30, the team name was announced as the Motor City Cruise.

 On March 17, 2021, the Cruise announced the hiring of Rob Murphy as president and general manager.
 Pistons' assistant coach DJ Bakker was named the first head coach for the Cruise on August 23.

+On September 10, 2026, Steve Scalzi was revealed at the new head coach.